 Can I Drive Anywhere on BLM Land?

-The Bureau of Land Management established a set of rules specifically addressing off-road vehicles in response to Executive Order 11644, “Use of off-road vehicles on the public lands”, which was issued in February 8, 1972.
+The Bureau of Land Management established a set of rules specifically addressing off-highway vehicles in response to Executive Order 11644, “Use of off-road vehicles on the public lands”, which was issued in February 8, 1972.

 - Define “off road vehicle” as any “motorized vehicle either designed for, or capable of, “cross-country travel on or immediately over land, water, sand, snow, ice, marsh, swampland, or other natural terrain”.
 (Refer to BLM 8340.0-5 “Definitions”).